-The Delta Dental Plan's dental benefits include a "participating dental provider" feature through Delta Dental.
+The Delta Plan's dental benefits include a "participating dental provider" feature through Delta Dental.
 The Delta Dental PPO is the Plan's participating dental provider network.
-Dentists who participate in the Delta Dental PPO have agreed to accept the amount that Delta Dental pays as either payment in full for diagnostic and preventive services or partial payment for other dental services.
+Dentists who participate in the Delta Dental PPO have agreed to accept the amount that Delta Dental pays as payment in full for all covered services.

-- If you choose to receive your care from a participating dental provider, you will not have to pay anything for covered dental care that is diagnostic or preventive, and - For all other services, you will pay the difference between the fee schedule Delta Dental pays and the allowed amount under the Delta Dental PPO.
+If you choose to receive your care from a participating dental provider, you will not have to pay anything for covered dental care.

-Non-Participating Dentists
+Non-participating Dentists

-The Plan will pay for dental work performed by any properly accredited dentist, but the Plan will pay no more than the allowed amount (what Delta Dental would have paid a participating Delta Dental PPO dentist).
+The Plan will pay for dental work performed by any properly accredited dentist, but the Plan will pay no more than what Delta Dental would have paid a participating Delta Dental PPO dentist.
 Contact Delta Dental's Customer Service at 1-800-932-0783 to find out what their reimbursement is for each dental procedure/service you require.

 You will be required to pay the dentist's full charges.
-You will file a claim with Delta Dental (see pages 35-36) and will be reimbursed according to the Delta Dental fee schedule for each procedure.
+You will file a claim with Delta Dental (see Filing Dental Claims on pages 36-37 and Where to Send Claim Forms on page 38) and will be reimbursed according to the Delta Dental fee schedule for each procedure.